DeMoray28/An-Unspoken-Language/_posts/2023-06-01-This-is-a-start.md

 >Python is a high-level, interpreted programming language with a simple syntax, which makes it easily readable and extremely user- and beginner-friendly.
 Originally built to satisfy Guido Van Rossum’s desire for a programming language that was simple to use and beautiful to look at, Python was first released to the world in 1991.

-I have watched an hour or so of Harvard's CS50 course which I have found on YouTube through recommendations from b and v-loggers alike.
+I have watched an hour or so of Harvard's CS50 course which I have found on YouTube through recommendations multiple online sources.
 I am hoping to gain some solid basic understandings and fundamentals in computer science from this as a base to build upon.

 ![Harvards CS50](https://prod-discovery.edx-cdn.org/media/course/image/da1b2400-322b-459b-97b0-0c557f05d017-a3d1899c3344.small.png "Harvards CS50")